Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 Let $Tduo_i$ be one of the Duo limit groups, $Tduo_1,\ldots,Tduo_m$, and let the subgroup $<f,p,q>$, be the image in $Tduo_i$ of one of the rigid or solid limit groups, $Ipr_1,\ldots,Ipr_w$.
 Suppose that both subgroups, $<p>$ and $<q>$, are non-trivial in $Tduo_i$. $Tduo_i$ being a duo limit group, admits an amalgamated product decomposition:

 Furthermore, the distinguished vertex group, $<d_0^i,e_1^i,e_2^i>$, admits a graph of groups decomposition that we denote, $\Gamma^i_D$, that is obtained from the graph of groups, $\Gamma^i_{<d_0>}$, that is associated with the terminal rigid or solid limit group, $<d_0^i>$, so that to each rigid vertex group in $\Gamma^i_{<d_0>}$ one further connects several (possibly none) free abelian vertex groups, which are subgroups of the subgroup $<e_1^i,e_2^i>$, along some free abelian edge groups.
-This graph of groups decomposition, $\Gamma^i_D$, of the distinguished vertex group, $<d_0^i,e_1^i,e_2^i>$, can be used to construct a graph of groups decomposition of the ambient group, $Tduo_i$, a graph of groups that we denote $\Delta_i$, with the following properties: \roster \item"{(1)}" The subgroups $<p>$ and $<q>$ are subgroups of vertex groups in $\Delta_i$.